-Include any refund from Form 1040, line 10, that is attributable to state or local income taxes deducted after 1986.
-Also include any refunds received in 2004 and included in income on Form 1040, line 21, that are attributable to state or local personal property taxes, foreign income taxes, or state, local, or foreign real property taxes deducted after 1986.
-If you include an amount from line 21, you must enter a description and the amount next to the entry space for line 7.
+Include any refund from Form 1040, line 10 (or Form 1040NR, line 11), that is attributable to state or local income taxes.
+Also include any refunds received in 2006 and included in income on Form 1040, line 21, that are attributable to state or local personal property taxes or general sales taxes, foreign income taxes, or state, local, or foreign real property taxes.
+If you include an amount from Form 1040. line 21, you must enter a description and the amount next to the entry space for line 7.
 For example, if you include a refund of real property taxes, enter "real property" and the amount next to the entry space.